Pool table lighting is one of the most important components of your game room.

-The table lights, matching pendant lamps and wall sconces we carry are all of top quality made with metal or glass and sometimes leather or real wood with stain that matches our pool tables.
+The table lights and matching pendant lamps we carry are all of top quality made with metal or glass and sometimes leather or real wood with stain that matches our pool tables.
 We aim to provide you with the largest selection and best value regardless of your lighting choice.
 This article will give you some helpful tips in picking out and placing the right lighting.

 Bar lighting can be done with a pendant lamp or, if the bar is large enough, a pool table light works very well.
 For over-bar lighting, usually you will want a weaker and softer bulb than what is needed over a pool table.
 Consider using a rheostat switch so you can adjust the amount of light.

 Pendant lights are very versatile and can light up a gaming table or just hang over your favorite chair.
 Many of our pendant lights are an exact match to the pool table lights so you can have a common theme in your gameroom.